MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/technical-reference/query-variables.md

 The following tables show the query variables for SharePoint Server and SharePoint Online, and examples on how they can be used.

-_Note that not all query variables are supported in modern Microsoft Search experiences and API's._
+Note that not all query variables are supported in modern Microsoft Search experiences and APIs.

 **Site and site collection properties**